Augustin-Joseph de Mailly: Port-Vendres

 Louis XVI, true restorer of the French war and commercial navy, entrusted General de Mailly with the installation of a powerful and fortified port which would finally be able to ensure regular traffic with the whole of Europe, from Spain to Sweden, Scotland to Italy, the Catalan coast to the East, to the Barbary ports, and even as far away as India and the Americas.

 Mailly restructured Port-Vendres, which he wanted like Perpignan, to be the ideal representation of a Masonic city.
 He built a deep port there, sheltered from the winds.
 In addition to the modern port, in fifteen years (1770 - 1785), he completed the city, outlines and pierces a few small streets, builds new dwellings on a uniform plan, corrects alignments, builds quays and convenient landing stages.
 To mark the rebirth of Port-Vendres with a symbol, Louis XVI allowed the province to erect to his glory the first monument erected in France in his honor, the obelisk of Port-Vendres.
-In 1775 he reinforced the fortifications at the entrance to the port of Port-Vendresby building the Mailly Redoubt opposite the Fanal Redoubt: built by Vauban between 1673 and 1700 to defend the port.
+In 1775 he reinforced the fortifications at the entrance to the port of Port-Vendresby building the Mailly Redoubt opposite the Fanal Redoubt, a fortress built by the Marquis de Vauban between 1673 and 1700 to defend the port.